BuddyForms/BuddyForms/readme.txt

 * Custom Form to submit images or any media
 * Post Submission and Post Management from the frontend
 * Product Form for WooCommerce
+* Any Frontend Form Type
+* Post Meta Forms
+* User Meat Forms
+* Profile Forms for normal WordPress User Data
+* Profile Forms with BuddyPress xProfile Support

 #### Form Builder Features
 * Drag and Drop Forms Builder
+* Form Designer to Layout your forms with options and custom css
+* Form Grid to sort form elements in a grid
 * Forms Manager and Submission Manager.
 Find All Forms and there submissions in one place.
-Post Forms or Contact Forms
+Post Forms Registration or Contact Forms

 #### User Submitted Content
 * Let your user-submit the content.
 User generated content is the easy and effective why to get unique content on your site.